jonathanyee/GithubViewer/README.md

 # Github Viewer

-Angular.js project to view a user's public git repositories on Github.
+Angular.js project to view and filter by language a user's public git repositories on Github.

 ## Installation